lsst-sqre/kube-backup/README.md

 it can use `kubectl exec` to backup database and files from within containers and store the backup files in an AWS S3 bucket.

-`kube-backup` is currently used to automate the database backups of the [squash-db](https://github.com/lsst-sqre/squash-db) service.
+In LSST SQuaRE `kube-backup` is currently used to automate the database backups of the [squash-db](https://github.com/lsst-sqre/squash-db) service.

 Docker images are available on [Docker Hub](https://hub.docker.com/r/lsstsqre/kube-backup/).

-To build a new image use:
+To build a new image and push to `lsstsqre` docker hub repository use:

 ```bash
 TAG=latest make build push